samapriya/geeup/docs/projects/cookies_setup.md

 # Cookies Setup

 This method was added since v0.4.6 and uses a third party chrome extension to simply code all cookies.
 The chrome extension is simply the first one I found and is no way related to the project and as such I do not extend any support or warranty for it.
+Since is now the default method for all forms of upload since GEE disabled incompatible browser as such using selenium as a method was no longer viable.

 The chrome extension I am using is called [Copy Cookies and you can find it here](https://chrome.google.com/webstore/detail/copy-cookies/jcbpglbplpblnagieibnemmkiamekcdg/related)